cloudflare/cloudflare-docs/content/railgun/partners/client-api/list-railgun-details.md

 ---
 pcx_content_type: configuration
 title: List Railgun details
-weight: 13
+weight: 3
 ---

 # List Railgun details

-The following API calls can be used to determine details and the status or one or more Railguns assigned to an account.
-These calls are sometimes needed to determine the unique `rtkn` or `id` assigned to a Railgun.
+The following API calls can be used to determine details and the status of one or more Railguns assigned to an account.
+These calls are sometimes needed to determine the unique `rtkn` or `id` values assigned to a Railgun.

 ## POST user\_get\_all